userlg/Pong-Python/readme.md

 # Requires

-+Knowledge about class and objects
++ Knowledge about class and objects

 + Python 3.10